 It works well for curlies from 3A through to 4C and is formulated with no silicones, sulfates, parabens, phthalates, mineral oil, or petrolatum.

-- SheaMoisture Raw Shea Butter Deep Treatment Masque is a deep treatment masque that moisturizes and conditions dry, damaged hair
+- SheaMoisture Raw Shea Butter Deep Moisturizing Hair Masque is a hair treatment that moisturizes and conditions dry and damaged hair

-- SheaMoisture hair products are formulated with no silicone, no sulfates, no parabens, no phthalates, no mineral oil or petrolatum
+- This SheaMoisture hair mask is formulated with no silicones, no sulfates, no parabens, no phthalates, and no petrolatum